Meet Our Team!

 Principal Investigator

 I’m Nabora Reyes de Barboza, a proud product of the University of California system.
 My academic adventure started at Merced Community College and culminated at UC Merced, where I was part of the founding class.
 I earned my Bachelor’s in Biochemistry and Molecular Biology and my Master’s in Quantitative and Systems Biology there.
 I then pursued my PhD in Developmental Biology at UC Irvine and completed my postdoctoral training at UC San Francisco in the Pulmonary, Critical Care, Allergy, and Sleep division.
-I am a development biologist eager to understand how cells utilize signaling pathways within microenvironments to support major changes during development, aging, and regeneration.
+I am a developmental biologist eager to understand how cells utilize signaling pathways within microenvironments to support major changes during development, aging, and regeneration.
 Outside the lab, I love exploring National Parks, Ecological Reserves, and museums with my two young children and husband.
 Life truly is an adventure both inside and outside the lab!

 Contact Info: